Guerre des brevets : la lettre de grands groupes mondiaux à Thierry Breton.

 Other press coverage

-Apple, Microsoft and BMW urge EU to stop patent trolls.
+Tech and auto companies urge EU to crack down on patent trolls.